Ahmeed-Sayed/C-Grammar-verification/README.md

-# C Grammar Modification , An ANTLR Project.
+# C Grammar Verification , An ANTLR Project.
 Our Tasks Was to : Modify Code Standars In C
 #### We Defined in regex the name formula for the names of :
 - ## Declarations :